What Is a Preventive HIV Vaccine?

 Can I Get HIV From a Preventive HIV Vaccine?

 No, you cannot get HIV from a preventive HIV vaccine.
 The preventive HIV vaccines being studied in clinical trials do not contain HIV.
-Of the approximately 30,000 people who have participated in HIV vaccine studies around the world in the last 25 years, no one has been infected with HIV by any of the vaccines tested.
+Of the approximately 30,000 people who have participated in HIV vaccine studies around the world in the last 25 years, no one has gotten HIV from any of the vaccines tested.

 Why Is a Preventive HIV Vaccine Important?